dan-lee76/notes/docs/ITST/internet.md

 ## Visiting Other Universities
 Other institutions allow connections to their internet facilities whilst using their Nottingham credentials.
 If you are having trouble connecting, forget network or download the cat tool

+## DNS
+Access to external DNS servers is blocked by the University firewall due to DNS having the ability to exfiltrate data or as a hidden control channel

 *Information is extracted from [Nottingham DTS WiFi helpdesk](https://www.nottingham.ac.uk/go/wifi)*